Faculty Research Grants and Pearl Chase Research Grants FAQs

 No, the grants are not intended to fully support graduate student researchers.
 It is expected that faculty will leverage the Senate grants and apply for extramural funding for additional support once they have some preliminary research results.
 Fees and health insurance can not be charged to Academic Senate grants.
 If a grad student works at UCSB for more than 24% time (all appointments combined) or 140 hours or more in a quarter during the fall, winter, or spring quarters, then it is required that they have their fees and health insurance paid, and those costs must be paid from the same funding source that pays for their wages.
 The Senate grants are relatively small, and the grad fees and health insurance usually amount to more than the grants are given for.
 A grad student can be hired up to 100% during the summer if not enrolled in a course (no fees and health insurance are paid in the summer).

 No, the individual grant history for Academic Senate members is available to individual faculty only with their use of their UCSBnetID and password.
-Academic Senate faculty use the Senate web site to conduct Senate business so the site is password protected.
-We are not set up to maintain a site for staff access.
+Academic Senate faculty use the Senate website to conduct Senate business so the site is password protected.
+Departmental Financial Coordinators have access to the original proposals in a given year for the faculty who have received Faculty Research Grants through this website: https://senate.ucsb.edu/~grants/financial-officer.